nickmontfort/curveship-js/doc/tutorial.md

 # Curveship.js Tutorial

 ## Getting Started
+You will need a text editor that displays line numbers, such as SublimeText, Notepad++, or Github's file edit window.

 Start with downloading the directory containing the curveship source files ([curveship.js](../curveship.js), [verb.js](../verb.js),  and the [examples](../examples/) subdirectory).
 Make sure the file examples.css is in the example directory.
+You can also fork the curveship project into your own repository.
-The base directory files are: curveship.js, verb.js.
-Ensure that a copy of examples.css in the examples subdirectory.
+The necessary files are: curveship.js and verb.js in the base directory.
+Also, ensure that a copy of examples.css in the examples subdirectory.

 A curvship project, at minimum, exists as two files:
 *  a javascript (.js) descriptor file that lists the actors, events, and objects for narration
 *  a html wrapper (.html) that presents different narrative selections and the story output

+## Get familiar with curveship examples.
+Open the different html files in the examples directory and click on the options to get a feel for the way curveship retells each story.

 ## Start with example files and rename them
-The easiest way to begin writing in curveship is to edit a copy of a sample javascript story file and corresponding html file wrapper.
+If you look in the examples directory, you see that the files are paired.
+Each story javascript file  (ending with .js) corresponds to a hypertext file (ending with .html) The easiest way to begin writing in curveship is to edit a copy of a sample javascript story file and corresponding html file wrapper.
+Pick an example (for example, prodigal.js and prodigal.html) and use that as a reference.

-Ensure the files have coordinating names (e.g. redcarpet.js and redcarpet.html).
+Copy a file pair consisting of a javascript and html file (e.g. redcarpet.js and redcarpet.html).
 In a terminal window on linux or macOs, you would type:
-<br>`cp example.js redcarpet.js`
+<br>`cp prodigal.js redcarpet.js`
-<br>`cp example.html redcarpet.html`
+<br>`cp prodigal.html redcarpet.html`

 If you are on windows, you would open up the command line (type 'cmd in the start menu and press enter).
 Then you type the following:
-<br>`copy example.js redcarpet.js`
+<br>`copy prodigal.js redcarpet.js`
-<br>`copy example.html redcarpet.html`
+<br>`copy prodigal.html redcarpet.html`

 ## Edit the HTML wrapper file to point to your new story file.
+We will edit our new story files.
 On line 9 of redcarpet.html, change the curveship source file to your new curvship javascript file. <br>
  From<br>
 `<script src="example.js"></script>`
 to<br>